By Ken Takeya

 Most dental insurance plans cover a teeth cleaning (prophylaxis) every six months.
 Since it can be extremely difficult getting a dementia patient to comply with brushing and flossing twice a day, you may want to consider paying for two extra cleanings a year so your loved one goes to the dentist every three months.
 This can help combat plaque and tartar buildup on the teeth and prevent serious gum conditions like gingivitis and periodontitis, all of which contribute to decay and tooth loss.
 Additional cleanings can be especially helpful if your loved one needs ongoing help controlling or treating an established oral disorder.

-Daily Dental Care Tips
+Daily Dental Care Tips for Seniors

 A dementia patient’s quality of life is especially important.
 Although sugar is a notorious culprit when it comes to dental issues, if your loved one enjoys candy, cookies, cake, ice cream or other sweets, by all means let them have it (with their doctor’s permission).
 After the snack is consumed, though, take the time to have them drink water or at the very least rinse out their mouth.
 This will help to flush out residual sugar and bacteria and keep their mouth moist.
 Saliva is meant to serve this rinsing purpose, but many older adults suffer from dry mouth that can be caused by a wide range of over-the-counter and prescription medications.
 Again, this is an extra step, but well worth it.

+A fruit salad can be a helpful tool in dental hygiene.
 Try to end every meal with first oranges and then crisp, raw fruits and vegetables like apples, pears, celery or carrots followed by water.
 The oranges will break down the sugar and starch in their mouth and the apples, pears, celery or carrots will help “brush” plaque from their teeth.
 Once again, the last step is using water to wash everything down.
 Check with their doctor and dentist before starting this type of program.

 Ken has been caring for his wife, Charlotte, for 13 years of their 48-year marriage.
 Charlotte was initially diagnosed with Alzheimer’s disease, but doctors eventually found that her cognitive impairment and other symptoms were actually caused by normal pressure hydrocephalus (NPH).
 Ken lives in Hawaii and runs his own support group for family caregivers.